Automator (macOS): Features

-Automator workflows are run sequentially, with each action being given the previous action's output, which it can then process or act upon.
+Automator documents are called workflows, and are made up of actions.
+Workflows are run sequentially, with each action being given the previous action's output, which it can then process or act upon.
 Variables can be specified, which can be modified or processed by subsequent actions.
 Workflows can also incorporate loops and variables.
+Automator comes with a library of actions (file renaming, finding linked images, creating a new mail message, etc.).
+Actions can also run custom scripts, including AppleScript, JavaScript, or shell scripts.
+Workflow documents can be run directly in Automator or saved as applications that run the workflow when launched.
+Workflows can also be added to the contextual menu, to process any selected text or file.